nickjohnsondls/matchingengine/README.md

 - "We lost $2M in one day from listening to the wrong feed" - Anonymous Trader
 - "Jitter prediction is worth more than raw speed" - HFT Developer
 - "Most firms don't even measure feed arbitrage" - Exchange Engineer

-## 🤝 Contributing

-This is an educational project.
-Contributions that improve performance or demonstrate additional concepts are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Add benchmarks for any performance claims
-4. Submit a pull request

 ## 📄 License

 MIT License - See LICENSE file for details